jordwill190/scope-alchemist/resume.md

 **Director, Technical Product Management** [Optum](https://www.optum.com/en/about-us.html) | 2019-Present
    *“Wrangling chaos with a roadmap and a tea.”*
-- Built and led a multi-region product team to define and deliver core development platforms used by 10k+ engineers.
-- Built and led a multi-region product team to define and deliver core development infrastructure platforms used by 10k+ engineers, including Critical Business Application teams.
+- Built and led a multi-region product team to define and deliver core development infrastructure platforms used by 30k+ engineers, including Critical Business Application teams.
 - Evangelized platform-as-a-product while managing technical debt like a Silicon Valley Marie Kondo.
 - Partnered across security, finance, and compliance groups without resorting to interpretive dance (usually).